 First, find the source of the leak.
-If water dribbles out the spout after you stop pushing the button or bar there is a problem with your valve.
+If water dribbles out the spout after you stop pushing the button or bar, there is a problem with your valve.
 Other common areas to look for a leak are the drain gasket, cooling tank or quick connect push fittings.
-If the leak is large you should then turn the water of at the source and contact our water fountains maintenance technician.
-If the source of the leak is diagnosed ahead of time, he can be sure to have the proper parts with him and get your drinking water fountain operating leak free asap!
+If the leak is large, you should then turn the water off at the source and contact our water fountains maintenance technician.
+If the source of the leak is diagnosed ahead of time, our technician can be sure to have the proper parts with him and get your drinking water fountain operating leak-free asap!

 2) Can I place a water fountain in a carpeted area?

 We recommend that you place your water fountain in an area free of carpeting and hard wood floors.
 The use of water fountains brings the risk of possible leaks and splashes from use.
 This can cause damage and/or mold to carpeted or hard wood floors.

 3) How far from the mouthpiece should the water flow?

 When you push the button or bar to activate your water fountain, the water should flow free and clear of the mouthpiece by at least three inches.
 If this isn’t the case, call our water fountain maintenance team.

 4) My water fountain has a lime build up, what should I do?

 In order to keep you water fountain operating properly, you should keep it free of lime build up.
 Lime can decrease the longevity of your unit over time and cause operational issues.
 For a routine cleaning of your water fountain, use a simple over the counter lime removal product on a regular basis to prevent a buildup.
 If you have a severe case of lime build up on your water fountain, contact us to perform a professional cleaning.